MZRCode/croxydb-stats/README.md

 const dbsts = require("croxydb-stats")

-dbsts.size // Reflects the size of the database.
+dbsts.size // Reflects the size of the database. dbsts.version // Reflects the version of the database.
 ```
 If you have any questions, you can join my [Discord server](https://discord.gg/mzrdev) or join the [Croxydb Support](https://discord.gg/gn3qPdpJgf) server.